 Many contests will ask you to write your Haiku and Senryu in this more abbreviated format.
-So, I will add the 3/5/3, and the 2/3/2 structure to the Haiku and Senryu portions of the challenge for anyone who wishes to use that form.
+So, I will add the modern 3/5/3, and the modern 2/3/2 structure to the Haiku and Senryu portions of the challenge for anyone who wishes to use that form.
 I’ve updated the Poetry Challenge Cheatsheet too.
-After all, the challenge was created for us to have fun and to help poets practice and write poetry in preparation to enter contests or to submit our poetry for publication in other periodicals.

 FORMS IN ENGLISH HAIKU – KEIKO IMAOKA on ahapoetry.com states: